opnsense/docs/source/manual/how-tos/caddy.rst

 ============================== =====================================================================

 * | Press **Save**
+* | Go to :menuselection:`Services --> Caddy Web Server --> Reverse Proxy --> HTTP Handlers`
-* | Press **Step 2: Add Upstream**.
+* | Press **Step 2: Add HTTP Handler**.
 This will create a handler that routes the traffic from the frontend domain to the an internal service.

 ============================== ======================================================================
 Options                        Values